microbus-io/fabric/docs/structure/examples-directory.md

 # Package `examples/directory`

 The `directory.example` microservice is an example of a microservice that provides a CRUD API backed by a SQL database.
+For the sake of this example, if a connection to the SQL database cannot be established, the microservice emulates a database in-memory.

 ## Adding SQL Support